jensstein/oandbackup/FAQ.md

 ### How do I use NB?

 The first start will guide you through the most important preferences.
-It still make sense to shortly check the prefs, to see what else can bet set.
+It is still quite useful to quickly check the preferences, to see what else can be set.
 E.g. you can define the amount of kept backup revisions or decide which [app parts](#what-are-all-these-backup-parts-icons--which-parts-does-a-backup-of-an-app-consist-of) should be included.

 There are 4 screens/tabs:<br/>
 (navigate between them using the icons of the menu-bar on the bottom of the screen)